Margaret is a Psychotherapist and Speech Pathologist.

-She has worked for more than 20 years as a Speech Pathologist in both the public and private sectors, specialising in difficulties with the voice.
+After more than 25 years as a Speech Pathologist in both the public and private sectors, her work is now mostly in psychotherapy.
+As a Speech Pathologist she specialised in difficulties with the voice.
 Her interest in the links between the human voice and psychology began early in her career.
-She began studying these links and how psychotherapy could help with the suffering associated with loss of voice.
+She began studying these links and how psychotherapy could help with the suffering associated with loss of voice which led to further training in Psychotherapy.

-Margaret has presented her work in Australia and internationally, and has co-authored three academic papers (see below).
+Margaret has presented her work in Australia and internationally, and has co-authored several academic papers (see below).

 For more information about each of Margaret's specialties,

-please click on the Speech Pathology and Psychotherapy links above.
+please click on the Psychotherapy and Speech Pathology links above.

 Jacobs, M.A, van Biene, L. (2015).
 Psychogenic voice disorder: a view through the lens of self.
 European Journal for Person Centered Healthcare, 3(2) pp 206-214.